kc531/Pattern_recognition_plant_leaf_classification/README.md

 	- Install "mahotas" python library to run the "feature_extraction.py" file. (command : pip install mahotas)

 -> Run the "Main.m" Matlab file to train the SVM models and get the results.

+-> Drive link for resized leaf images dataset :  https://drive.google.com/drive/folders/18rivElgx0sonxuDooHw19npNCGy3fDzA

+-> Paste the “Plant Species” folder with images in the same path as “feature_extraction.py” before executing it.